max-pfeiffer/password-generator/README.md

 ```shell
 docker run --rm -it --publish 8000:8000 password-generator:dev
 ```
+Use `--env` parameter for applying a customer configuration for the above- mentioned environment variables.

 Or fire application up with docker-compose:
 ```shell
 docker-compose up
 ```
+The `.env` file becomes picked up by docker-compose.
+For running the application with a customer configuration change the environment variables there.

 You can also publish the Docker Image manually to Docker Hub if you really want to do so.
 Please be aware that you need to have set the environment variables that script uses in the .env file first: